pakinui/ASLtoSpeech/README.md

 **Potential/Along-the-line Features:**

-1.  **Record Transcript:** Optional feature to save conversation transcripts as .txt files. :x:
+1.  **Record Transcript:** Optional feature to save conversation transcripts as .txt files.
-2.  **Add Gestures:** Allow users to add custom gestures to expand the vocabulary of the app. :x:
+2.  **Add Gestures:** Allow users to add custom gestures to expand the vocabulary of the app.
-3.  **Change Voice:** Provide users with the flexibility to select and customize the synthesized voice. :question:
+3.  **Change Voice:** Provide users with the flexibility to select and customize the synthesized voice.
-4.  **Emotion Detector:** Utilize facial emotion recognition to infuse emotion into the generated speech. :x:
+4.  **Emotion Detector:** Utilize facial emotion recognition to infuse emotion into the generated speech.
-5.  **Dictionary Mode:** Offer a comprehensive list of ASL gestures with an option to bookmark for future learning. :x:
+5.  **Dictionary Mode:** Offer a comprehensive list of ASL gestures with an option to bookmark for future learning.
-6.  **Speech to Text:** Enable voice recording for users and transform recorded speech into written text for interactive conversations. :x:
+6.  **Speech to Text:** Enable voice recording for users and transform recorded speech into written text for interactive conversations.

 ## Installation